• Home

 This new manual supports the Network Code on Cybersecurity (NCCS), which took effect from June 2024 and lays down shared rules to raise cyber resilience throughout Europe’s energy networks.

-The national regulatory authorities will already have one year to conduct their first analysis of cybersecurity benchmarking based on this comprehensive guidance and with today’s the publication of this guidance we strengthen the common commitment for secure and resilient European electricity grid.”
+The national regulatory authorities will already have one year to conduct their first analysis of cybersecurity benchmarking based on this complete guidance and with today’s the publication of this guidance we strengthen the common commitment for secure and resilient European electricity grid.”

 Jane Doe